comp426-2022-spring/a99-jishui/docs/endpoints.md

 ## /login

-- The actual endpoint that users gog to to login or register for an account, not currently linked with our login and signup pages.
+- The actual endpoint that users go to login or register for an account, not currently linked with our login and signup pages.
 Will be implemented in the future!